ExperimentalHypothesis/atma-fm/README.md

 To run it, you need to first make a .env file where you store environment variables.
 If you do not set it up, it will not run.
 You will get an error, most probably SQLAlchemy error because it will not find any path to the database.

-Your .env file should look something like this
+Your .env file should look something like this.

 ```
 ENV = development